 Map Room (1)

-The PCs got out of the shaft and landed inside a large room.
-The tiled floor was, in fact, one big mosaic that showed a detailed map of the Chult Peninsula, divided in 5 distinct areas (West Valley of Mist, Central Bleak Marshes, South Peaks of Flame, East Black Jungles, South-East Great Plains) with dotted features that revealed many secrets.
-An incredible find for explorers but, unfortunately, dust hid most of it and taking a closer look proved a difficult task as the entire room had all kind of magic traps.
+The PCs got out of the vertical shaft and landed inside a large room.
+The tiled floor was in fact one big mosaic that showed a detailed map of the Chult Peninsula, divided in 5 distinct areas (West Valley of Mist, Central Bleak Marshes, South Peaks of Flame, East Black Jungles, South-East Great Plains) with dotted features that revealed many secrets.
+An incredible find for explorers but, unfortunately, dust hid most of it and taking a closer look proved a difficult task as the entire room had all kind of magic weirdness/traps.
 Shin had the odd idea to use a Swarm of Spiders to remove the dust and it did part of the job until the spiders got in the « Great Plains » area and refused to leave the place (2).

 Ooze the fairest?

 Exiting the map room, the PCs weren’t fooled into taking a suspicious-looking pile of gold coins heaped at the far side of the corridor.
-They did found a secret door that led to a room with mirrors and no other doors.
+They did found a secret door that led to a room with mirrors with no other doors.
 Rufb looked into one mirror, his reflection kind of misty, and an Ochre Jelly detached itself (revealing an opening behind) and attacked him!
-The Barbarian was even more surprised when his powerful axe stroke split the jelly monster into 2 perfectly functional smaller ones.
+The Barbarian was even more surprised when his powerful axe stroke split the jelly monster into two perfectly functionning smaller ones.
 The Tabaxi resolved the conundrum with a well-placed explosive arrow that sent jelly matter everywhere!
 Flyzus, wiping away jelly from his face, dared looked into another mirror and was disturbed by a vision of his own death as his reflection was assaulted by some horrific wasp-like monster that pierced his face with a large sting.

 The PCs had enough of the room and cautiously entered the secret passage.
 This led to a smaller lozenge-shaped room with a strange statue of an octopus, with a large red stone on its forehead.
 Seeing the glyphs on the statue and its creepy appearance was enough to send the PCs back to another part of the dungeon.

-They found a stairway going deeper into the ziggurat but they activated a complex trap: a stone statue of a dragon let out a gust of steam on them but, fortunately, the 3 adventurers managed to evade most of it, were only lightly burned, and they dashed forward before the next gust.
+They found a stairway going deeper into the ziggurat but they activated a complex trap: a stone statue of a dragon let out a gust of steam on them but fortunately the 3 adventurers managed to evade most of it, were only lightly burned, and they dashed forward before the next gust.